BLOG

 How to get a job in China as a foreigner?

-Foreigners seeking high demand jobs in China for foreigners should target sectors with acute talent shortages, particularly AI, cybersecurity, and semiconductor engineering, where the supply-demand gap is widest.
+Foreigners seeking high demand jobs in China should target sectors with acute talent shortages, particularly AI, cybersecurity, and semiconductor engineering, where the supply-demand gap is widest.
 China's work permit system classifies foreign workers into three tiers (A, B, C) based on qualifications, salary, and experience.
 Tier A candidates with specialized technical skills receive the most favorable visa conditions.
 International recruitment firms like Hays China can help match your profile to suitable roles and guide you through the permit process.

 How to find a job in China as a foreigner?